Striving for Diversity in the workplace is a challenge for management consultancy firms. Is it worth the effort?

 1. Equal opportunities.

-It is self-evident that society should create equal opportunities for all.
-The gender pay gap and homogeneity of senior management in large corporates is evidence that progress is required on all aspects of diversity.
-By putting diversity on the agenda it becomes a clear objective that aims to level the playing field, reducing the disadvantage that someone may have because of a particular characteristic.
+It is widely accepted that society should create equal opportunities for all.
+However the gender pay gap and homogeneity of senior management in large corporates is evidence that more progress is required.
+By putting diversity on the agenda it becomes a clear objective that aims to level the playing field, reducing the disadvantage that someone may have because of a particular characteristic and increasing fairness.

 2. It has a direct impact on a company’s results.